SarahhhhFoster/Leviathan/README.md

 TODO:
-* Cosmic Horror failing to end the round
+* Cosmic Horror failing to end the round if the counter has been set

 CHANGES:
 * Set winning score to 10